No. 162. Report of Major M. Hilton, Twenty-second South Carolina Infantry, of engagement at Rappahannock Station.

 After falling back from Boonsborough, on Monday (15th) reached

 Sharpsburg.
-During this day the principal services performed by the
+During this day the principal services

 regiment was to support Capt.
 Boyce's battery of light artillery, and other